Privacy policy

 Contract performance (Article 6(1)(b))

-We process your name, email address, timezone, and website domain names because this is necessary to perform our contract with you and to provide the DomainDash monitoring service.
+We process your name, email address, timezone, website domain names, billing details, phone number (where you enable SMS alerts), team-member invitation emails, and Slack connection details because this is necessary to perform our contract with you and to provide the DomainDash service.
 This includes:

-- monitoring the uptime of the website domains you add to the service;
+- running the checks (uptime, SSL, DNS, and domain expiry) on the website domains you add to the service;

 - processing your payments through Stripe.